 - Allowances for commuter expenses for a director or member of a board in a Norwegian company.

 - Bonuses and remuneration or similar from Norwegian companies.

 When your employer covers expenses directly incurred in connection with work, for example extra expenses you have during work-related stays away from home or when you move, only a surplus will be considered a taxable benefit for you.
 You only have to pay PAYE tax on a surplus.

 Generally, if you’re taxed under the rules in the PAYE scheme, you’re only liable for tax on income and wealth under the provisions regarding limited tax liability in Norway.

-If you become a tax resident during the year, you can stay in the PAYE scheme for the remainder of the income year.
-Yet this only applies if your capital income in Norway and other countries amounts to less than NOK 10,000 in total.
-By capital income, we mean for instance dividend, interest income and income from letting property.
+If you become a resident for tax purposes during the year, you can stay in the PAYE scheme for the remainder of the income year.
+However, this only applies if your capital income in Norway and other countries does not exceed NOK 10,000 in total.
+By capital income we mean for example dividends, interest income and income from the sale of shares.

-If such income exceeds the income limit, you must be taxed under the general tax rules for all your income and wealth for the entire income year.
-If you become tax resident during the income year, you must inform the tax office about your expected global capital income in your application for a tax deduction card.
+If your capital income exceeds the income limit, you must be taxed under the general tax rules for all your income and wealth for the entire income year.
+If you become a resident for tax purposes during the income year, you must inform the Tax Administration about your expected global capital income in your application for a tax deduction card.

-If you think that your salary income earned in Norway is not taxable in Norway according to the provisions in a tax treaty Norway has entered into with another country, the tax office will assess such an application and give you an ordinary tax deduction card if the application is approved.
-In such cases, you cannot be taxed under the PAYE scheme.
+If you believe that your salary income earned in Norway is not taxable in Norway according to the provisions of a tax treaty that Norway has entered into with another country, the Tax Administration will assess this kind of application.
+You’ll receive a tax deduction card for taxation under the general taxation rules if your application is approved.
+If this is the case, you cannot be taxed under the PAYE scheme.

-Nor can you be taxed via the PAYE scheme if NT1 has been submitted showing that tax has been deducted in another Nordic country.
+Nor can you be taxed under the PAYE scheme if a NT1 form has been submitted showing that tax has been deducted in another Nordic country.